3 rescues, 7 swimmers in 4 hours

 Asan rescue

-Two hours prior to the Ipan incident, GFD rescuers and the U.S. Coast Guard Guam brought safely back to shore a 17-year-old girl and a 20-year-old man who were swept over the reef at the Asan Beach Park.
+Two hours before the Ipan incident, GFD rescuers and the U.S. Coast Guard Guam brought safely back to shore a 17-year-old girl and a 20-year-old man who were swept over the reef at the Asan Beach Park.

-And at around 1 p.m. a 21-year-old man was pulled from the water in the Piti Bomb Hole area in a near-drowning.
-Medics conducted CPR on the man while he was being transported to Naval Hospital.
+And around 1 p.m. a 21-year-old man was pulled from the water in the Piti Bomb Holes area after he nearly drowned.
+Medics conducted CPR on the man while he was being taken to Naval Hospital.

 His condition was not known.